Applications are now closed

 No, you can’t submit an application on someone else’s behalf.

 However, you are welcome to tell someone you think they should apply.
 You can also help them with their application if they want you to.

 You are welcome to get a friend, support person or family member to help you complete your application.

 Examples of ways people might help are by filming or interviewing you, or helping you to write your responses.

 If someone helps you, it is important that you know about and agree with everything that is being said in your application.

-No. We consider attending the workshop to be an essential part of the Future Leaders experience.
+No. We consider attending the residential workshop to be an essential part of the Future Leaders experience.

-Autism Spectrum Australia is the major sponsor of Future Leaders.
-The Sylvia Rodger Academy was established by Autism CRC, an initiative of the Australian Government.
+Autism Spectrum Australia (Aspect) is the major sponsor of Future Leaders.
+The Sylvia Rodger Academy is an initiative of Autism CRC, which receives funding from the Australian Government